amikalperkins/amikalperkins/README.md

 - 👋 Hi, I’m @amikalperkins
 - 👀 I’m interested in making things move and space.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning Java.
 - 📫 How to reach me a.mikalperkins@gmail.com

 <!---